-- All new categories for Personal Development and Leadership were implemented in 2017.
-All curriculum for Personal Development are posted on the Oklahoma 4-H Literature Online website at: http://4h.okstate.edu/literature-links/lit-online/leadership-personal-development/personal-development-resources - Picture Perfect YOUth curriculum and Leader Guide - This new curriculum provides specific lessons in each level of the curriculum (beginner, intermediate and advanced) with fair project instructions.
+- All new categories for Personal Development and Leadership were implemented in 2017. - All curriculum for Personal Development are posted on the Oklahoma 4-H website at: https://4h.okstate.edu/projects/personaldevelopment/index.html - Picture Perfect YOUth curriculum and Leader Guide This new curriculum provides specific lessons in each level of the curriculum (beginner, intermediate and advanced) with fair project instructions.
 On the table of contents of each project manual, lessons with fair projects are noted with a blue ribbon icon.
 The score sheet for evaluating fair projects are included in all manuals and leader guide. - Heritage Scrapbook Classes The Heritage Scrapbook project also has a new curriculum.
 It is posted on the link provided above.
 This manual provides specific activities for each grade division (beginner, intermediate, advanced).
 Specific activities are required for each grade division and other activities are optional.
 The Heritage Scrapbook should grow each year!
 All instructions for completing the Heritage Scrapbook are provided in each activity in the Heritage Scrapbook manual.
 The score sheet for evaluating the Heritage Scrapbook is included in the manual and Picture Perfect YOUth Leader Guide.
 Please note that instructions for activities in the Heritage Scrapbook are in BOLD in each lesson.
 Make sure you refer to the score sheets to double check that all requires information is included in the scrapbook for each activity.